Koskull family: Swedish branches

-The first branch, Nr 248, was presented in 1638 by Anders Koskull the young (great-great-grandson of Brand Koskull the Elder), who served as a lieutenant and colonel of various regiments.
-In 1642 he became the Governor of Tartu County and in 1656 Governor of Viborg County.
-He was neutralized in 1638 as a nobleman by Queen Christina and died in 1676 as a Major General.
-His wife was Maria Catharina Frankelin whose mother was Constantina Eriksdotter, the daughter of King Erik XIV and Agda Persdotter.
-Their daughters married Boije af Gennäs, von Stackelberg and von Weissensée.
+The first branch, Nr 248, was presented in 1638 by Anders Koskull the Young (great-great-grandson of Brand Koskull the Elder), who served as a lieutenant and colonel of various regiments.
+In 1642, he became the Governor of Tartu County, and in 1656 he became Governor of Viborg County.
+He was naturalized in 1638 as a nobleman by Queen Christina and eventually ascened to the rank of major general before his death in 1676.
+His wife was Maria Catharina Frankelin, whose mother was Constantina Eriksdotter, the daughter of King Erik XIV and Agda Persdotter.
+Their daughters married into the Boije af Gennäs, von Stackelberg, and von Weissensée families.
 Their eldest son, Anders, was a major in the Ostgöta infantry and married to a Klingspor.
-The family branch contained many notable individuals, however in 1748 the branch's last family member died.
+Family branch Nr 248 contained many notable individuals; however, the branch's last member died in 1748.
 The second branch, Nr 160, was part of Nr 248 until Major General Anders Koskull (son of Erik Koskull) was elevated to a baron rank in 1719.
-He was married three times and had 9 children, however all of his sons died without an heir.
-He was the lord of Engaholm, which he passed on to his son-in-law, a Koskull from the branch Nr 184.
-Anders Koskull himself closed the branch in 1742.
+He was married three times and had 9 children; however, all of his sons died without an heir.
+He was the Lord of Engaholm, which he passed on to his son-in-law, a Koskull from branch Nr 184.
 The third branch, Nr 184, was also elevated in 1720 from branch 248.
-Otto Johan Koskull was known to be the right hand of King Carl XII, fighting in numerous Swedish and Polish wars, hence the branch was born.
-His wife was Märta Bonde, daughter of von de Noth.
-One of their sons, Ulric Carl, went into Russian service as did his sons after him.
+Otto Johan Koskull was known to be the right hand of King Carl XII, fighting in numerous Swedish and Polish wars, thus he was elevated to a title.
+His wife was Märta Bonde, daughter of the von de Noth family.
+One of their sons, Ulric Carl, went into the Russian service as did his sons after him.
 The branch survived thanks to the youngest son of Otto Johan, the equestrian master Anders Gustaf who married a relative from the Koskull branch Nr 160.
 The family was then divided into two smaller branches.
-The main branch comes from Anders Gustaf's son, a court lieutenant Otto Anders Koskull.
-He had several children with Amalia Beata Silfversparre.
+The main branch descends from Anders Gustaf's son, a court lieutenant named Otto Anders Koskull, who had several children with Amalia Beata Silfversparre.
 The younger branch comes from war councilor Gustaf Fredrik Koskull, who married Anna Charlotta Gjelstrup in Hamburg.
-Their son Anders Erik Koskull, a court marshal, married Johanna Fredrica Sophia Fleming af Liebelitz.
-The current (2004) head of the family is Johan Koskull (born 1938) who owns and resides in the family estate Engaholm in Småland.
+Their son, Anders Erik Koskull, a court marshal, married Johanna Fredrica Sophia Fleming af Liebelitz.
+As of 2004, the head of the family is Johan Koskull (born 1938) who owns and resides in the family estate Engaholm in Småland.